preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 + **Label**: If a label should be shown for the tab, add the label here.
 + **Tooltip**: If a tooltip should be shwon for the tab, add it here.
 + **Icon**: First select the "Icon Type" and then select the icon in the list below, if an icon should be shown.
-(If no icon should be shown, just don't select an icon).)
+(If no icon should be shown, just don't select an icon, it doesn't matter that an Icon Type is selected.)
 + **Color**: The background color for the tab can be set here.
 + **Elevation**: If the tab should stand out from the page, use the slider to set how much.
 + **Custom CSS**: You can use custom CSS for formatting the tab.